bitskyai/seekbotai/docs/db.md

 1. Seed for dev env.
 You can run `yarn seed` in `projects/api`.
 It seeds mock data to database
 2. Seed for prod, it will be automatically checked and run during app start.
 Like: add a default user for desktop version, add default tags, add demo data...
 This kind of seed data should be maintained in `projects/api/prisma/seeds/prod`.
 General seed for prod only used for desktop app for now.

+## FAQs

+### Why id use `uuid`

+The reason is if need to store cross platform sync, `uuid` can avoid conflict.
+For example, if we use `autoincrement` for `id`, and we have two devices, one is device 1, one is device 2.
+If device 1 create a bookmark with `id` = 1, and device 2 create a bookmark with `id` = 1, then we have conflict.
+But if we use `uuid`, we don't have this problem.